 - 1 tablespoon baking powder (gluten-free if needed)

 - ½ cup fresh blueberries washed and dried

 - Preheat your oven to 350 degrees F. Line a baking sheet with parchment paper.

 - In a large mixing bowl, whisk together the egg, butter, sweetener, vanilla, orange zest, and kosher salt.

 - Gradually mix in the almond flour, then the baking powder.
 Mix with a rubber spatula and then use your hands to turn the mixture into dough.
 The dough should not be crumbly or stiff.
 If it's dry, add a little water, a teaspoon at a time, until it's smooth and pliable but not sticky.

 - Gently add the blueberries.
 I use my hands to gently mix them in.
 Sometimes I reserve a few and gently press them into the tops of the scones after I cut them.
 It's not mandatory, but it looks pretty.

 - Bake until the scones are golden, about 15 minutes.
 They won’t brown as much as wheat flour scones.
-Cool 5 minutes on the baking sheet, then serve.
+Cool them for 5 minutes on the baking sheet, then serve.